Lessons from pendulums: A design comparison of three lab activities: Reflections and Discussion

-Additionally, for the minimal instructions at Tufts we might also think of an “affective tradeoff”.
-That is, the experience of uncertainty that comes with having to figure it all out gives them an opportunity to manage and regulate potential feelings of discomfort - meta-affective learning \cite{radoff_its_2019} is itself a desired outcome.
-While the in-lab instructions at Cornell and UWB seek to provide some amount of affective support for students, at Tufts much of that responsibility is shifted onto the instructor.
-In this way, the graduate and undergraduate TAs at Tufts are empowered to be more flexible and adaptable in how they respond to specific students and emergent idiosyncrasies.
+Across the curricula, the designs reflect different choices over an “agentive tradeoff” in the level of detail to provide.
+There is also an “affective tradeoff,” with respect to students' experiences of uncertainty, greater at Tufts with less written guidance.
+Students learning to manage and regulate potential feelings of discomfort\textemdash meta-affective learning \cite{radoff_its_2019} is itself a desired outcome.
+While the in-lab instructions at Cornell and UWB provide support for students with respect to agency and affect, at Tufts that falls much more to the instructor, a graduate or undergraduate TA.
+In this way, TAs at Tufts are responsible and empowered to be more flexible and adaptable in how they respond to specific students and emergent idiosyncrasies.

-Of course, the lab instructors at Cornell and UWB are also empowered and able to respond to students.
-That said, an aspect of the reasoning for more granular instructions at Cornell and UWB is that they minimize the potential negative influence of inexperienced TAs or instructors with discordant pedagogical beliefs.
-On the other hand, part of Hammer's management of the labs at Tufts includes an active emphasis on TA education that aligns with the role of TAs in the curriculum.
+Of course, the lab instructors at Cornell and UWB are also empowered and able to respond to students, but the onus is reduced.
+Part of the reasoning for more granular instructions at Cornell and UWB is that they minimize the potential negative influence of inexperienced TAs or instructors with discordant pedagogical beliefs.
+Indeed, the Tufts lab design places a heavy demand on TAs, and experience has shown the importance of supporting their learning as instructors.
+This is another form of tradeoff: Maintaining that support in the face of varying enrollments (and thus numbers of TAs), levels of engagement and skill of both the TAs and the faculty assigned to that role, has proved to be challenging.
+There has been noticeable variation in the effectiveness of the labs across different semesters.

 Finally, we note a key difference with respect to curricular objectives with respect to statistical analysis.
-At UWB and Cornell, much of the guidance within the materials concerns the definition and use of the t'.
+At UWB and Cornell, much of the guidance within the materials concerns the definition and use of the t' statistic.
 At Tufts, there is no “content” objective in this lab with respect to canonical statistics.
 Rather, the objective is entirely epistemological, that students recognize and take on the challenge of quantifying uncertainty.
+The difference in course structure (stand-alone lab course versus component of a lecture course) plays a role in this decision-making: the stand-alone structure affords opportunities to engage in invention activities about statistics.